-The designated evacuation assembly area for Science and Engineering 1 is the Carol Tomlinson-Keasey Quad.
+The designated evacuation assembly area for the Science and Engineering 2 building is the Carol Tomlinson-Keasey Quad grass area.

 The Lead Building Safety Coordinator or their backup, pursuant to conditions, have the discretion to designate an alternative evacuation assembly area if the pre-designated location(s) is unsafe or unavailable.